Housing benefit and council tax support

 What happens next

-We'll let you know when your claim has been assessed and what the outcome is.
-You must tell us straight away if there are any changes to your circumstances as this could affect your claim.
+We'll assess your claim and provide an outcome.
+You must tell us straight away if there are any changes to your circumstances.